serverpod/serverpod_docs/docs/06-concepts/18-testing/01-get-started.md

 # This is needed to enable running tests concurrently.
 To set up your server, you will
 # need to add the name of the database you are connecting to and the user name.
 # The password for the database is stored in the config/passwords.yaml.
-#
-# When running your server locally, the server ports are the same as the public
-# facing ports.

 # Configuration for the main API test server.
 apiServer: